Carl Zeiss Triotar, f/4.0, 85mm

 About this test

-In a recent Internet discussion, the performance of the Triotar came into question.
+In several Internet discussions, the performance of the Triotar came into question.
 I contended that the Triotar is a very good performer and shouldn't be dismissed simply based on the fact that it's a triplet.
-Others seemed to feel that the lens's performance wasn't that good when shooting wide open.
+Others seemed to feel that the fact that it is a triplet meant that the lens couldn't perform adequately when shot at its maximum aperture.

 That got me thinking: How does the Triotar perform wide open?
 Can I back up my claims with some real results?